Fmstrat/samba-domain/README.md

 # ----------- samba end ----------- #
 ```

+## Joining the domain with Ubuntu
+For joining the domain with any client, everything should work just as you would expect if the active directory server was Windows based.
+For Ubuntu, there are many guides availble for joining, but to make things easier you can find an easily configurable script for joining your domain here: https://raw.githubusercontent.com/Fmstrat/samba-domain/master/ubuntu-join-domain.sh

 ## Troubleshooting

 The most common issue is when running multi-site and seeing the below DNS replication error when checking replication with `docker exec samba samba-tool drs showrepl`